webaware/flexible-map/readme.txt

 * fixed: no auto-focus on directions search field, thus no auto-scroll page to last directions search field!

 = 1.5.3 [2012-11-30] =
-* fixed: when parameters showdirections or directionsfrom were specified, but not directions, the directions panel was not added to page and a JavaScript error was generated
+* fixed: when attributes showdirections or directionsfrom were specified, but not directions, the directions panel was not added to page and a JavaScript error was generated
 * changed: bump version of Google Maps API to 3.10

 = 1.5.2 [2012-10-12] =